arduino/arduino-builder/README.md

 * `-verbose`: Optional, turns on verbose mode.

-* `-quite`: Optional, supresses almost every output.
+* `-quiet`: Optional, supresses almost every output.

 * `-debug-level`: Optional, defaults to "5".
 Used for debugging.
 Set it to 10 when submitting an issue.